08.02.2017 ( Last modified: 28.06.2019 )

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.

 In 1974, the Communist military regime, known as the Derg, overthrown the Emperor Haile Selassie I and seized power in Ethiopia.
 In an attempt to consolidate power and eliminate its political opponents, the Derg subsequently launched what is now known as Qey Shibir or “Red Terror”.
 The first wave of the Red Terror was officially declared on April 17, 1977 and resulted in brutal political purges involving mass killings, unlawful arrests, torture and disappearances.
 The Derg effectively ruled the country until 1987 and is estimated to be responsible for the deaths of more than one million of Ethiopians.

-Eshetu Alemu, former member of the Derg, was found guilty of ordering the execution of 75 people, of torturing 9 people, and of controlling the illegal detention of more than 300 people, keeping them in cruel and inhuman conditions in Ethiopia’s Gojjam province during the Red Terror.
+Eshetu Alemu, former member of the Derg, allegedly participated in ordering the execution of 75 people,in torturing 9 people, and in controlling the illegal detention of more than 300 people, keeping them in cruel and inhuman conditions in Ethiopia’s Gojjam province during the Red Terror.